module Z80::Program

 # File lib/z80.rb, line 507 def macro_import(program) import program, code: false, macros: true, labels: false end

-argument is missing the “dummy” label is being created instead.
-See Label
+If label argument is missing the “dummy” label is being created instead.
+See Label and Label.dummy?.

 To create a label with the name of the existing singleton method or a ruby keyword, see: define_label